What is your hair type?

 Type 4C: Type 4C coils are similar to 4B coils but tighter and more delicate.
 This type is particularly prone to breakage and shrinkage.

 The final piece of the puzzle is scalp moisture.
 Healthy hair starts at the scalp, so knowing how to best care for your scalps is crucial.
-There are three categories for scalp moisture: dry, normal, and oily.
+There are three categories of scalp moisture: dry, normal, and oily.

 For those with normal scalp moisture, their hair will look the same a day after washing.
 They tend not to be prone to dandruff or excessive oil.